 If you tend to compost your potatoes the second you see little sprouts pop up, you’re not alone.
-But despite looking like you’re about to bite into one of your propagated plants, your potatoes are still totally fine to eat.
+But despite looking like you’re about to bite into one of your propagated plants (seriously—have you seen sweet potato vine plants?), sprouted potatoes are still totally fine to eat.
 Just scrape off the sprouts and enjoy.

-While there are many different ways to enjoy potatoes after they start to sprout, one of the most delicious is turning them into potato tortillas.
+With that being said, once those sprouts are gone, there’s no time to waste—you’ve gotta decide how to eat those potatoes, stat.
+And what better way to enjoy them than turning them into potato tortillas?
 Max La Manna, a food waste expert and the author of More Plants Less Waste, shared his go-to recipe on Instagram.
 “All you need are potatoes and flour—that’s it,” he says.

 Making his potato tortillas recipe is easy.
-After boiling the potatoes, mashing them up, and adding a little flour, you’ll have an ooey-gooey dough.
+After boiling the potatoes, you simply mash them up and add a little flour.
+What you’re left with is an ooey-gooey dough.
 From there, you’ll be able to create your tortillas.
-Here’s exactly how he does it.

 1. Cut up, boil, and mash your potato.